AdaGold/api-muncher/README.md

 Before you start writing _any_ code:

 - Explore the API documentation to become familiar with the request(s) you can make
-- Create a Trello Board listing the features you will need to add.
+- Create a Trello Board listing the features you will need to add and use it to track the progress of your app.

 Once you've explored the API docs, this project: